MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/files.md

 ### Organizing Resources

-The above examples assume that the file is embedded in the root of the PCL project, in which case the resource ID is of the form **Namespace.Filename.Extension**, such as `WorkingWithFiles.PCLTextResource.txt` and `WorkingWithFiles.iOS.SharedTextResource.txt`.
+The above examples assume that the file is embedded in the root of the .NET Standard library project, in which case the resource ID is of the form **Namespace.Filename.Extension**, such as `WorkingWithFiles.PCLTextResource.txt` and `WorkingWithFiles.iOS.SharedTextResource.txt`.

 It is possible to organize embedded resources in folders.
 When an embedded resource is placed in a folder, the folder name becomes part of the resource ID (separated by periods), so that the resource ID format becomes **Namespace.Folder.Filename.Extension**.
 Placing the files used in the sample app into a folder **MyFolder** would make the corresponding resource IDs `WorkingWithFiles.MyFolder.PCLTextResource.txt` and `WorkingWithFiles.iOS.MyFolder.SharedTextResource.txt`.